PuceBaboon/ESP8266-DS3231/README.md

 Uses the interrupt (alarm) from a DS3231 RTC chip to turn on a P-channel MOSFET, which supplies power to the ESP8266.

 The ESP8266 reads the time and temperature from the DS3231 (and optionally does something useful with it), calculates the timing of the next wake-up call and loads it back to the DS3231 register, causing the DS3231 to turn off the power and send everything back into no-power sleep mode.
-The DS3231 at this point is sipping power from it's own button-cell back-up battery.
+The DS3231 at this point is sipping power from it's own coin-cell back-up battery.

 Rinse and repeat.